UMD-DRASTIC/UMD-DRASTIC.github.io/vagrant.md

 The "vagrant up" command creates three virtual machines, two Cassandra nodes and one web server.
 Many software packages and libraries will be downloaded as
 DRAS-TIC is configured locally.

-*Note* DRAS-TIC code is obtained, compiled, and deployed from the online git repositories and not from local sources.
-Use a branch for development.

 ## Vagrant Machines

 The environment includes these machines: